Muph0/iot-dash-backend/README.md

   "Kestrel": {
     "Endpoints": {
       "Http": {
-        // This is the url the server will be listening on "Url": "http://*:8080"
+        // This is the url endpoint the server will listen on "Url": "http://*:8080"
       }
     }
   },
   "ConnectionStrings": {
-    // The MySQL connection string with user credentials "DefaultConnection": "server=localhost;port=3306;database=iot-dash-backend;uid=iot-dash;password=iot-dash" },
+    // The MySQL connection string with connection info and credentials "DefaultConnection": "server=localhost;port=3306;database=iot-dash-test;uid=iot-dash;password=iot-dash" },
+  "Auth": {
+    // The credentials used to authenticate the webapp user "Username": "admin",
+    "Password": "Admin+1"
+  },
   "Jwt": {
-    // The JWT secret that is used to verify and sign all issued JWT tokens "Secret": "kOxuIYF4o6-NN0bVnVgPcpNm0tT3-ZlZ",
+    // The JWT secret that is used to verify and sign all issued JWT tokens "Secret": "my-secret",

+    // Time after which will JWT expire (format: days.hh:mm:ss) "TokenLifetime": "00:14:30",

+    // Time after which a refresh token validity will expire "RefreshTokenLifetime": "180.00:00:00",

     // Algorithm used for token signing
-    "Algorithm": "HS256",
+    "Algorithm": "HS256"

-    // Time after which will JWT expire (format: days.hh:mm:ss) "TokenLifetime": "00:15:30",

-    // Time for which will be expired token still accepted "ClockSkew": "00:00:30",

-    // Time after which a refresh token validity will expire "RefreshTokenLifetime": "180.00:00:00"
   },
   "Mqtt": {
     "Broker": {
       // Host name of the MQTT broker
-      "Host": "192.168.7.7",
+      "Host": "localhost",

       // Port on which the MQTT broker is listening "Port": 1883,

       // If the program fails to reconnect to broker this many times in a row
-      // it will terminate with an error. -1 will never terminate.
+      // it will terminate with an error.
+Use 0 for unlimited attempts.
-      "MaxReconnectionAttempts": 5,
+      "MaxReconnectionAttempts": 3
     },

+    // Uncomment this to use secured MQTT connection
-    "Client": {
+    //"Credentials": {
-      "Id": "5eb020f043ba8930506acbdd"
+    //  "UserName": "my-username",
+    //  "Password": "my-password",
+    //}
   },
-  },

   // Configuration for Microsoft logging
   "Logging": {

-    "LogLevel": {
     // Log levels for different namespaces.
 Key is a namespace,
     // value is logging level.
 All messages from and above given
     // level will be logged.
     //
     // Valid levels are: 'Trace', 'Debug', 'Information',
     //                   'Warning', 'Error', 'Critical'
     // (in ascending order)
-      "Default": "Information",
+    "LogLevel": {
-      "Microsoft": "Warning",
+      "Default": "Warning",
+      "IotDash.*": "Information",
       "Microsoft.Hosting.Lifetime": "Information",
+      "Microsoft.*": "Warning"
     }
-  },
-  "AllowedHosts": "*"
+  }
 }
 ```